Best 50cc Chainsaws – Reviews, Top Picks & Buyer’s Guide 2022

 The Husqvarna 450 Rancher II is our pick for the best overall 50cc chainsaw.
 This model features reduced fuel consumption and reduced emissions without sacrificing cutting power.
 A centrifugal air cleaning system helps remove larger particles before they reach the filter, which results in fewer filter changes.
 The cylinder-cover features a snap-lock system that’s easy to access and change the spark plug.
 It also features a smart-start system that reduces string-pulling.

 We enjoyed using this model, and it cut through small and medium-sized trees with ease.
 The only downside we experienced was with the automatic oiling system.
 Like many models with automatic oilers, they tend to leak when the unit is not in use, and it will require special storage considerations.
+Overall, this is the best 50cc chainsaw available this year

 2. Makita EA5000PREG 18″ 50cc Chainsaw